Worldwide Guide to Women in Leadership

 2000-02 Minister of Health, 2002-04 Minister of Defence.
 Her father, a general, was killed by the Pinochet dictatorship.
 Her boyfriend was also detained, tortured and disappeared.
 She and her mother were also detained and tortured and afterwards lived in exile in Australia and East Germany.
 She returned to Chile in 1979 and worked for various NGOs helping children of the tortured and disappeared.
 She had two children with her first husband and a daughter with her former partner. (b.
 1952-).

-2006- Minister-President Emily Saïdy de Jongh-Elhage, Nederlandse Antillen (Selfgoverning Part of the Kingdom of the Netherlands)
+2006-10 Minister-President Emily Saïdy de Jongh-Elhage, Nederlandse Antillen (Selfgoverning Part of the Kingdom of the Netherlands)

 Commissioner of Public works and Public Housing of Curaçao 1998-99, Commissioner of Education, Sport and Cultural Affairs 1999-2002, Minister of Education and Culture of the Nederlandse Antillen 2002-03 and Commissioner of Public Enterprises and Public Housing 2004-05 of Curaçao.
 From 2005 Leader of De Partido Antia Restrukturá (PAR).
-As Premier she is also Minister of General Affairs and External Relations. (b.
+As Premier she was also Minister of General Affairs and External Relations. (b.
 1946-).

-2006-07 Prime Minister The Most Hon.
+2006-07 and 2012-16 Prime Minister The Most Hon.
 Portia Simpson-Miller, Jamaica

 2006-07 Prime Minister Dr. Han Myung-sook, South Korea